TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 The model.py file contains the Python/Keras code for training and saving the convolution neural network.
 It loads the images and steering angles from the simulation output.
 It does any image manipulation necessary.
 It defines the neural network architecture.
 It defines the cost function and optimization function.
 It defines any hyper parameters required for training.
 It then trains and saves the model to a file.

-The drive.py file is the same as that provided by the Udacity project download from github and is unchanged.
+The drive.py was originally provided by Udacity.
+It uses socketio to receive an image from simulator, run it through the trained model, and return back an appropriate steering angle to the simulator.
+I added one line of code for converting the received image from simulator from RGB to BGR since the model was trained on BGR images.

 ### Model Architecture and Training Strategy